andrewcarringer/andrewcarringer.github.io/_posts/2016-09-27-Oklahoma!-And-also-school-takes-a-lot-of-time.md

+---
+layout: post
+title: "OKlahoma!
+And also school takes a lot of time.
+date: 2016-09-27
+---
 Oklahoma was great!
 Overall, this was probably the smoothest and least stressful trip I've been on with the band.
 Even though we had some scheduling adjustments, like how we arrived at our practice location early, and how we weren't able to see Oklahoma's campus due to a Trump event and that the game was delayed by a few hours, we had good times throughout.

 Oklahoma war toll!
 Ingesamt war diese Reise vielleicht die glatte und am wenigsten stressigen habe ich mit der Marschkapelle erlebt.
 Obwohl hatten wir Zeitplanung Probleme, z.B wie wir kamen in unserer Praxis Standort früh, und wie können wir nicht der Oklahoma University Campus sehen, weil Trump ein Ereignis hatte und dass das Spiel um einige Stunden verzögert wurde, hatten wir gute Zeiten durchgehend.